·

 When:

-· Early spring, once the risk of further frost is gone.
+· In early spring, after the risk of further frost has passed.

 How:

-· Cut down to healthy tissue where the inner bark is green.
+· Prune back to healthy tissue where the inner bark is green and moist.

 Post-Frost Irrigation and Care

-· Provide regular, moderate watering, especially during dry periods.
+· Water moderately and regularly, especially during dry periods.

 Additional Care for Recovery